LPD-EPFL/CLHT/README.md

   Tudor David, Rachid Guerraoui, Vasileios Trigonakis (alphabetical order), ASPLOS '15

-You can also find a detailed description of the algorithms and correctness sketches/proofs in the following technical report: ...
+You can also find a detailed description of the algorithms and correctness sketches in the following technical report: https://infoscience.epfl.ch/record/203822

 CLHT-LB (Lock-based version)
 ----------------------------